Extra-Creativity/OpenGLFramework/README.md

    Note that our CPU is Intel Core i7 and the model has 61434 vertices and 20478 facets.
 It indicates that we make it about three times faster than the baseline.

-2. Easier-to-use interface : We wrap the OpenGL code, hiding trivial and boring inner details for most common features.
+2. Easier-to-use interface : We wrap the OpenGL code in RAII style, hiding trivial and boring inner details for most common features.
 You can dive into wring proper shaders.

-3. One-stop dependencies installation : It's widely known that OpenGL needs a bunch of dependencies which disturbs users a lot.
+3. One-stop dependencies installation : It's widely known that OpenGL needs a bunch of dependencies which disturb users a lot.
 Through XMake, we make it quite easy.

-4. Support UTF-8 path : learnOpenGL only support Ascii path; we support UTF-8 path.
+4. Support UTF-8 path : learnOpenGL only supports Ascii path; we support UTF-8 path.
 In fact, the example model has textures that have Chinese characters.

 ## Build Tool